Fred J. Scollay: Television, film and stage

 On daytime TV, Scollay was an original cast member of The Doctors, playing hospital chaplain Rev. Sam Shafer (1963-1964).
 From 1970 to 1971, he appeared on Somerset (TV series) as Harry Wilson (aka Ike Harding).
-On Another World (1977-1980), he played Charley Hobson, the last husband of Ada Hobson (Constance Ford).
-He also had smaller roles on several other soap operas.
+On Another World (1977-1980), he played Charley Hobson, the last husband of Ada Lucas Davis (Constance Ford).
+He also had roles on Young Doctor Malone, The Edge of Night (two roles), Search for Tomorrow, Love Is a Many Splendored Thing and The Guiding Light.

 In primetime, Scollay had roles dating back to the earliest days of television.
 He made numerous appearances in such programs as Studio One, Kraft Television Theatre, Armstrong Circle Theatre, Naked City, The Defenders, Dr. Kildare, and Gunsmoke, among many others.
 His last part was a recurring role as a judge on several episodes of Law & Order (1991-1996).
+He also appeared in television commercials and public service advertising.

 Scollay's work in motion pictures included A View from the Bridge, Odds Against Tomorrow, and Stage Struck.

 Scollay's Broadway credits include The Devil's Advocate.